colorfulnotion/polkaholic/README.md

 # node api.js
 ```

-The `substrate-etl` is the recommended route for access to the Polkaholic Index
+The `substrate-etl` is the recommended route for large scale access to the Polkaholic Index.

 ## Set up Indexing